Death toll rises to 23 in California wildfire after 14 bodies found

 State officials have blamed climate change and say many of the burn areas have been in federally-managed lands.

-“Our focus is on the Californians impacted by these fires and the first responders and firefighters working around the clock to save lives and property - not on the President’s inane and uninformed tweets,” Evan Westrub, a spokesman for California Governor Jerry Brown said in an email.
+“Our focus is on the Californians impacted by these fires and the first responders and firefighters working around the clock to save lives and property - not on the President’s inane and uninformed tweets,” said Evan Westrub, a spokesman for California Governor Jerry Brown.

 Reporting by Stephen Lam in Paradise; Additional reporting by Alex Dobuzinskis and Dan Whitcomb in Los Angeles, and Brendan O'Brien in Milwaukee; Writing by Dan Whitcomb; Editing by Chizu Nomiyama, Marguerita Choy and Daniel Wallis